davmac314/tosaithe/README.md

 ```

 Note that when chaining to an EFI program (when `type = chain`) the command line should include
 the program name as first argument.
-Paths are on the boot partition (or rather the partition that
+Paths are on the boot partition (or rather, the partition that
 Tosaithe itself is run from).

 ## Using Tosaithe